arshaw/ghi-scoreboard/README.md

 ##### plusScore

-Requires `aggregateReactions:true` and `aggregateComments:true`
+Requires `aggregateComments:true` and `aggregateReactions:true`

-Number of *unique* users who have either given a plusReaction or a plusComment.
-Weighted by `plusReactionWeight` and `plusCommentWeight`.
+Number of *unique* users who have either given a plusComment or a plusReaction.
+Weighted by `plusCommentWeight` and `plusReactionWeight`.

 ##### participants